Isle of Bute

 Winter Garden (copyright Joanne Mackenzie-Winters 2006)

 Along the promenade, the former Winter Garden in Victoria Street is now home to the tourist information centre - the Isle of Bute Discovery Centre - with exhibitions and displays about the island.
 Tel: 01700 502151.
 There is also a genealogy centre, a bistro and a cinema.
-Click here for a 360 degree panorama of the exterior.

 Image copyright Joanne Mackenzie-Winters 2006